Communication problems accompany Circulator changes

 Can't see it?
 It's the small piece of paper taped to the front of the schedule holder.
 From the sidewalk, it practically unnoticeable despite its bright pink color.
 To read it you actually have to step into the street.
 Even if you do read it, it doesn't offer any advice about a rider's alternatives.

 Now that you've told me my bus stop is no longer served, the next thing you should tell me is my next best option.
 Tell riders that they can take a 32, 34 or 36 At an agency that has so meticulously groomed its branding and communication styles, where are the official fliers, the planned outreach?
 For all we know even, these pink papers were printed by a fellow rider who was frustrated by the lack of communication.
 What happened?
+Did you enjoy this article?
+Greater Greater Washington is running a reader drive to raise funds so we can keep editing and publishing great articles every day.
+Please help us be sustainable by making a monthly, yearly, or one-time contribution today!

 At an agency that has so meticulously groomed its branding and communication styles, where are the official fliers, the planned outreach?
 For all we know even, these pink papers were printed by a fellow rider who was frustrated by the lack of communication.
 What happened?